 Despite its smaller diameter, UL-listed outlets are capable of accommodating the wire with a 20A rating.
 The wire can also be plugged into larger outlets without causing any voltage drop.
 However, you should check the breaker’s UL list before attempting this.
 Make sure to purchase UL-listed outlets to ensure safety.
 Finally, if you’re concerned about heat, choose a larger wire size, as a larger gauge won’t heat up as quickly as a smaller one.

 When should I use 10 gauge wire?

 When should I use 10 gauge wire?
 The answer depends on the application.
 Generally, residential applications use 14 or 12 gauge wire, which are rated for 15 to 20 amps.
-Using a lower gauge wire won’t increase the amperage, but it is more appropriate for circuits with more than 30 amps, usually used for large appliances and other large-scale wiring projects.
+Using a higher gauge wire won’t increase the amperage, but it is more appropriate for circuits with less than 30 amps, usually used for large appliances and other large-scale wiring projects.
 Wire with a higher gauge is less prone to breakage or deformation than smaller-gauge wires.

 Ten-gauge wire is not typically found in residential wiring beyond 30 amps.
 However, it is possible to run ten-gauge wire on a circuit that is only 20 amps.
 Ten-gauge wire is larger than twelve-gauge wire, but a twenty-amp circuit will still work with the same wire size.
 A 20-amp circuit would be a better fit for a ten-gauge wire.
-Generally, you can upgrade one wire size by using another smaller-gauge wire, but it will be more expensive in the long run.
+Generally, you can upgrade one wire size by using another larger-gauge wire, but it will be more expensive in the long run.